Yooval/StyleStore/README.md

 ## User Roles and Permissions

-- **Admins**: Manage inventory (add, update, remove) and process product returns at 80% value.
+- **Admins**: Manage inventory and process product returns at 80% value.
 View all completed transactions and oversee store operations.
-- **Sellers**: Assist Customers with shopping and earn credit points (10% of bill) redeemable in-store.
+- **Sellers**: Assist Customers and earn credit points (10% of bill) redeemable in-store.
 - **Customers**: Browse and shop independently or request assistance from Sellers.
 Refund purchases within 10 minutes of completing a transaction.

 ## Key Features